Amniotic band syndrome

 Toggle: English / Spanish

-Pseudo-ainhum; Streeter's dysplasia; Amniotic band sequence; Amniotic band syndrome
+Pseudo-ainhum; Streeter dysplasia; Amniotic band sequence; Amniotic constriction bands; Constriction band syndrome; ABS

 Damage to the amnion may produce fiber-like bands that can trap parts of the developing baby.
 These bands reduce blood supply to the areas and cause them to develop abnormally.